-Educational programs conducted by the Texas Agricultural Extension Service serve people of all ages regardless of socioeconomic level, race, color, sex, religion, handicap or national origin.
+Educational programs of the Texas AgriLife Extension Service are open to all people without regard to race, color, sex, disability, religion, age, or national origin.

 Issued in furtherance of Cooperative Extension Work in Agriculture and Home Economics, Acts of Congress of May 8, 1914, as amended, and June 30, 1914, in cooperation with the United States Department of Agriculture.
+Edward G. Smith, Director, Texas AgriLife Extension

+3M, Revision

-Edward A. Hiler, Interim Director, Texas Agricultural Extension Service, The Texas A&M University System.
-10,000 copies, Revision ENT, AGR 15-2
+Service, The Texas A&M University System.